mattermost/docs/source/overview/product.rst

 Product Overview
 ============================

 **Mattermost** empowers organizations to achieve their highest priorities through modern, enterprise-grade communication.
-Enjoy all the productivity benefits of workplace messaging across web, mobile and PC, with unlimited archiving, search and integrations in a highly secure, configurable, scalable private cloud solution under IT control.
+Enjoy all the productivity benefits of workplace messaging across web, mobile and PC, with unlimited archiving, search and integrations in a single-tenant private cloud solution under IT control.

 Thousands of organizations use Mattermost around the world in 11 languages for its unmatched benefits: